Ukraine says it will prosecute captured Russian soldiers for terrorist acts

 "We are completely certain and can state that these are citizens and servicemen of the Russian Federation," said Markiyan Lubkivsky, a senior Ukrainian state security official.

-Kremlin spokesman Dmitry Peskov said: "Both we and the defence ministry have said multiple times that there are no Russian servicemen in Donbass."
-Donbass is the colloquial term for Ukraine's industrialised east.
+Kremlin spokesman Dmitry Peskov said: "Both we and the defense ministry have said multiple times that there are no Russian servicemen in Donbass."
+Donbass is the colloquial term for Ukraine's industrialized east.

 "We have checked the Ukrainian side's information.
 Indeed, these guys had really served in one of the units of Russia's military forces," he said.